Some notes about heating tube filaments

 3) AC heating

-The grid voltage of a DHT (directly heated tube) when DC heated produces a DC electric field inside the tube plates.
-It is from the "left to the right" and indeed the tube is not symmetrically loaded by this.
+The Control Grid Voltage of a DHT (directly heated tube) when DC heated produces a DC electric field inside the tube Anodes.
+It is from the 'left to the right' and indeed the tube is not symmetrically loaded by this.
 There is a misconception that AC Heating will make this effect disappear.
 The only way to deal with this is use tubes with best possible linearity and then it doesn't matter anyway.
-The EML tubes of the latest generation have a filament center tap, to ensure best possible symmetry inside the tube.
-Connecting this center tap to the outside world is not possible, since it requires an extra pin.
-However indeed in all (new generation) EML tubes this center tap is physically present inside the tube, enforcing in a mechanical way, that the filament electrical center and physical center are the same.
+The EML tubes of the latest generation have a filament Cathode Tap, to ensure best possible symmetry inside the tube.
+Connecting this Cathode Tap to the outside world is not possible, since it requires an extra pin.
+However indeed in all (new generation) EML tubes this Cathode Tap is physically present inside the tube, enforcing in a mechanical way, that the filament electrical center and physical center are the same.
 (Even Western Electric 300B does not have this feature!).
 At EML we have drastically reduced AC hum of our tubes this way, and all output tubes can be used AC heated.
 For driver tubes or pre-amp tubes we do not recommend it.

 4) Ultrasonic, or RF heating